 It is difficult to outline the story of Abelard and Heloise concisely - not only because there are a lot of twists and turns, but also because there are conflicting accounts of what took place and why, so this synopsis is by no means definitive.

+Peter Abelard was one of the most prominent minds of the 12th century, a philosopher and theologian - who fell in love with his brilliant and beautiful student Heloise and had an elicit affair with her under her uncle's own roof (he was her live-in teacher).
+Their love affair was not simply a torrid seduction of innocent student by dirty old teacher but seemingly a meeting of minds.
 The secret affair was discovered and Abelard was severed from her - and his, ahem, manhood - by her disapproving uncle.
 In fact I don't think 'disapproving' is a strong enough term for his attitude towards poor Abelard.
 This ruined Abelard's life and ended his career, Heloise lived the rest of her life as a nun and went on to become a successful Abbess.
 Their correspondence was passionate and moving, painting a picture of their relationship and feelings for each other- disrupted but circumstances beyond their control.

+Some people rate this is the greatest and most tragic love story of all time- some don't approve of it's status as a 'love story', thinking of it more as an account of a relationship subject to the rules and values of patriarchal Medieval society.
 Heloise was by accounts a remarkably intelligent and brilliant woman who had been given a fantastic education- she had strong ideas of her own and expressed herself passionately.
 However she was treated like a piece of property by the men in her life- that was simply the social norm at the time.

 Is that why this story chimes so much with us - even today?
 Who could stand to think of a young, intelligent, hard-working and conscientious woman being deprived of her self-determination and having her lover savagely attacked by her relatives?